Pomelo: Ancestral Citrus species

 The pomelo is significant botanically as one of the three major wild ancestors of several cultivated hybrid Citrus species, including the bitter orange and the grapefruit; and less directly also of the lemon, the sweet orange, and some types of mandarin.

 The bitter orange is a naturally occurring hybrid between the pomelo and the mandarin.
-The grapefruit is a hybrid between a pomelo and a sweet orange, which is why 63% of the grapefruit's genome comes from the pomelo.
+The grapefruit is a hybrid between a pomelo and a sweet orange; typically, 63% of the grapefruit's genome comes from the pomelo.
 The bitter orange is a hybrid of wild type mandarin and pomelo; in turn, the lemon is a hybrid of bitter orange and citron, i.e. cultivated lemons have some pomelo ancestry.
-In addition, there has been repeated introgression of pomelo genes into both early cultivated hybrid mandarins and later mandarin varieties, these last also involving hybridization with the sweet orange.
+In addition, there has been repeated introgression of pomelo genes into both early cultivated hybrid mandarins and later mandarin varieties, these last also involving hybridisation with the sweet orange.
 Pomelo genes are thus included in many types of cultivated Citrus.

 The pomelo is one of the wild ancestors of cultivated Citrus species including the bitter orange and the grapefruit, and less directly also of the lemon, the sweet orange, and some types of mandarin.

 Etymology

-According to the Oxford English Dictionary, the etymology of the word 'pomelo' is uncertain.
+According to the Oxford English Dictionary, the etymology of the word "pomelo" is uncertain.
 It may be derived from Dutch pompelmoes.
-The Dutch name in turn has uncertain etymology, but is possibly derived from Dutch pompel 'swollen' or pompoen 'pumpkin', combined with limoes 'lemon, citrus fruit', influenced by Portuguese limões with the same meaning.
-An alternative possibility is that the Dutch name derives from Portuguese pomos limões 'citrus fruit'.
+The Dutch name in turn has uncertain etymology, but is possibly derived from Dutch pompel ("swollen") or pompoen ("pumpkin"), combined with limoes ("lemon, citrus fruit"), influenced by Portuguese limões with the same meaning.
+An alternative possibility is that the Dutch name derives from Portuguese pomos limões ("citrus fruit").

-The specific name maxima is the female form of the Latin for 'biggest'.
+The specific name maxima is the feminine form of the Latin word meaning "biggest".

-One theory for the alternative English name 'shaddock' is that it was adopted after the plant's introduction into Barbados by a 'Captain Shaddock' of the East India Company (apparently Philip Chaddock, who visited the island in the late 1640s).
+One theory for the alternative English name "shaddock" is that it was adopted after the plant's introduction into Barbados by a "Captain Shaddock" of the East India Company (apparently Philip Chaddock, who visited the island in the late 1640s).
 From there the name spread to Jamaica in 1696.